pythonbyexample/PBE/tutorial/tictactoe.rst

 Since TicTacToe is a very simple but not a very interesting game, this chapter will be more of a simulation than a full game; there will be no user input, just the AI playing itself.

+This chapter is meant for readers with some degree of experience in Python and other languages;
+if you are just starting out, please navigate to the next chapter which covers the same material in much greater detail.

 You can view or download the code here:

 https://github.com/pythonbyexample/PBE/tree/master/code/tictactoe.py